Verification flow redesign that increased conversion by 5.3%

 Based on what I knew about the verification process, I didn't think this was the right solution.
 So I looked into our verification policies.

+And I found something really interesting.
 Each document type had specific requirements, but most of them were not shared with customers during the upload.
 This became a turning point in the project.

 Visual design